orbeon/orbeon-forms-doc/XForms-~-Error-Handling.md

 ## Historical: how things used to work

 Until 2011-11-04 builds, including Orbeon Forms 3.8 and 3.9:

+Once an error occurred when the user is interacting with the form, the XForms engine displays an error dialog to the user but doesn't allow recovering from that error.
+The form is basically non-functional after that.

 * Most runtime errors are fatal and stop XForms processing.
 * In particular, `xforms-compute-exception` and `xforms-binding-exception` can be dispatched and are fatal.